-Parkinson's disease (PD) is a chronic, degenerative neurological disease that affects one in 100 people over age 60.
-It is estimated to cost our country nearly \$52 billion per year.
-Currently, there is no treatment to slow, stop or reverse the progression of PD, nor is there a cure.
 Existing Parkinson's treatments are limited in their ability to address symptoms and remain effective over time.
-There is no diagnostic test for Parkinson's, so the rate of under-diagnosis can be relatively high, but it is estimated that nearly 1 million people in the United states are living with PD.
-Motor and non-motor symptoms can include (but are not limited to) resting tremor, stiffness and slowness of movement, as well as depression, sleep disorders and cognitive impairment.
+There is no diagnostic test for Parkinson's, so the rate of under-diagnosis can be relatively high.
+Motor and non-motor symptoms can include (but are not limited to) resting tremor, stiffness and slowness of movement, as well as depression, sleep disorders. and cognitive impairment.

-Please contact Brittany Meyer at bmeyer@michaeljfox.org for more information.
+Please contact policy@michaeljfox.org or more information.